 - ROAST WINGS AND VEGETABLES: Place vegetables on a pan lined with foil and sprayed with oil.
 Drizzle oil on vegetables and lightly sprinkle with salt and pepper.
 Place wings on top.
 Lightly sprinkle with salt and pepper.
 Roast for 1 hour or until wings are brown and vegetables begin to caramelize.

 - MAKE THE GRAVY: In a separate pot, heat 3 tablespoons of oil on medium heat.
 Add flour and whisk to make a roux.
 Cook while stirring for 3-4 minutes until it just starts to turn light brown.
 Add the turkey broth and stir until thickened and smooth.
 Adjust seasonings, adding more salt, pepper, dried thyme or sage as needed.
 Gravy will be fairly thick - on purpose, allowing you to add another cup of juices from the turkey on the day of serving.
-OPTIONAL: I often blend in a half cup of the soft cooked carrots using a handheld electric blender, adding a bit of sweetness and rich color.
+Note 1.
 Store gravy in the fridge until ready for use.
 Before serving, heat the gravy on low, add more broth or turkey juices as needed.